Uncovering Your Signature Style: The 7-Day Challenge

 Try This:

-Ask yourself: What do they see in me that I’ve been downplaying or avoiding?
+Ask: What do they see in me that I’ve been downplaying?

-"How to make your look work for with you, not against you."
+“How to make your look work with you, not against you.”

 Today is about matching form with function.
-Signature style isn’t just about what looks good—it’s about what works for your life.
+Signature style isn’t just about aesthetics; it’s about what works for your life.

 Ask yourself: